biking-along/SurfaceNix/README.md

 # NixOS

 This is a flake for my desktop and laptop/tablet; Gamma and Kappa.
--Gamma is a x86-64 desktop gaming pc with and Intel CPU and an AMD GPU.
+Gamma is a x86-64 desktop gaming pc with and Intel CPU and an AMD GPU.
--Kappa is a Microsoft Surface Pro 8.
+Kappa is a Microsoft Surface Pro 8.
 The kappa configs are originally forked from [IWander's](https://github.com/iwanders/nixos-surface) Surface Pro 9 config.

 ## Useful links;